isomerpages/seab-corp/news/press-releases/_posts/2018-11-15-post-Release of 2018 PSLE Results and Secondary 1 Posting Exercise.md

 form.
 The S1 PIN can be used to submit the secondary school options online via the Secondary 1 Internet System (S1-IS).
-The S1-IS will be accessible from 11.00am on 22 November 2018 to 3.00pm on 28 November 2018 through the Ministry of Education’s (MOE) website at <a href="www.moe.gov.sg/admissions/secondary-one-posting-exercise/submit-sch-choices" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/admissions/secondary-one-posting-exercise/submit-sch-choices</a>.</p>
+The S1-IS will be accessible from 11.00am on 22 November 2018 to 3.00pm on 28 November 2018 through the Ministry of Education’s (MOE) website at www.moe.gov.sg/admissions/secondary-one-posting-exercise/submit-sch-choices.</p>
 <p>4.
 Students, in discussion with their parents, should first consider their
 secondary school choices, make their decision, and then complete the option form before logging on to the S1-IS.
 This will help to facilitate the smooth